Lifespan of thermostat

 Can I replace a thermostat myself?

-While some homeowners may be able to replace a basic thermostat themselves, it's generally recommended to have an HVAC professional handle the installation to ensure it's done properly and safely.
+While some homeowners may be able to replace a thermostat themselves, it is generally recommended to hire a professional HVAC technician to ensure the job is done correctly and safely.

 Connect with certified professionals in your area